home-assistant/home-assistant.io/source/_components/lcn.markdown

 ### Climate

 The `lcn` climate platform allows the control of the [LCN](http://www.lcn.eu) climate regulators.
-This platform depends on the correct configuration of the module's regulators which has to be done in the LCN-PRO programming software.
+This platform depends on the correct configuration of the module's regulators, which has to be done in the LCN-PRO programming software.
 You need to specify at least the variable for the current temperature and a setpoint variable for the target temperature.
 If the control is set lockable, the regulator can be turned on/off.

 <div class='note'>

-If you intend to leave the regulation to home assistant, you should consider using the [Generic Thermostat](/components/generic_thermostat/) in conjuction with [LCN Sensor](#sensor) and [LCN Switch](#switch).
+If you intend to leave the regulation to Home Assistant, you should consider using the [Generic Thermostat](/components/generic_thermostat/) in conjunction with [LCN Sensor](#sensor) and [LCN Switch](#switch).

 </div>